kyleleey/E-NeRV/README.md

 Yong Liu

 This is the official implementation of the paper "E-NeRV: Expedite Neural Video Representation with Disentangled Spatial-Temporal Context".

+## Abstract
+Recently, the image-wise implicit neural representation of videos, NeRV, has gained popularity for its promising results and swift speed compared to regular pixel-wise implicit representations.
+However, the redundant parameters within the network structure can cause a large model size when scaling up for desirable performance.
+The key reason of this phenomenon is the coupled formulation of NeRV, which outputs the spatial and temporal information of video frames directly from the frame index input.
+In this paper, we propose E-NeRV, which dramatically expedites NeRV by decomposing the image-wise implicit neural representation into separate spatial and temporal context.
+Under the guidance of this new formulation, our model greatly reduces the redundant model parameters, while retaining the representation ability.
+We experimentally find that our method can improve the performance to a large extent with fewer parameters, resulting in a more than 8$\times$ faster speed on convergence

 ## Method overview
 <img src=./assets/method.png width="800"  />